trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 communication will be your best friend during this time, so practise being okay with being vulnerable.

-understand what you need, so you’re able to communicate them with others.
+understand what you need, so you’re able to communicate that with others.

 remember, vulnerability is a strength, not a weakness.